Ethiopian leader, marking year of war, says he will bury foes 'with our blood' | Law-Order

 The TPLF led Ethiopia's ruling coalition for nearly 30 years but lost control when Abiy took office in 2018 following years of anti-government protests.
 Relations with the TPLF soured after they accused him of centralising power at the expense of Ethiopia's regional states - an accusation Abiy denies.

-The conflict in the Horn of Africa state has killed thousands of people, forced more than two million from their homes, and left 400,000 people in Tigray facing famine.
-As fighting has spread into two other Ethiopian regions, it has also destabilised Africa's second most populous nation, a country of more than 110 million people that was considered a stable Western ally in a volatile region.
+The conflict in Africa's second most populous country has killed thousands of people, forced more than two million from their homes, and left 400,000 people in Tigray facing famine.
+A joint investigation https://www.reuters.com/business/cop/un-ethiopia-rights-commission-release-report-abuses-tigray-2021-11-03 by the United Nations and Ethiopia's state-appointed human rights commission published on Wednesday found that all sides fighting in the war had committed violations that may amount to war crimes.

-The African Union said in a statement on Wednesday that AU chair Moussa Faki Mahamat was following the escalation of military confrontation in Ethiopia with deep concern.
+The African Union said on Wednesday that AU chair Moussa Faki Mahamat was following the escalation in Ethiopia with deep concern.
 He urged the parties to engage in dialogue.
-Ethiopia's neighbour Kenya, meanwhile, said its national police had heightened security and vigilance along the border.
+Ethiopia's neighbour Kenya, meanwhile, said its police had heightened security along the border.

-Ethiopia, like Kenya, also has thousands of soldiers in war-ravaged Somalia, supporting the government against the Islamist al Shabab insurgency.
-ARRESTS
+Will Davison, senior analyst at the International Crisis Group think tank, said the Tigrayan forces' gains had increased the pressure on Abiy government, as reflected by the State of Emergency.
+"Right now, it looks difficult for the federal coalition to hold off the Tigray forces' advance, and some of their leaders have recently said that at this late stage they are not looking to negotiate with Abiy," he said.

+TPLF spokesperson Getachew Reda did not respond to calls to his satellite phone on Wednesday.
+A regional analyst in touch with the parties to the war and who spoke on condition of anonymity told Reuters the TPLF was likely to hold off on any advance on Addis Ababa until they secure the highway running from neighbouring Djibouti to the capital.

 Abiy's government imposed a six-month state of emergency on Monday with immediate effect.
 The order came after the TPLF claimed to have captured several towns in recent days and said it might march on Addis Ababa, about 380 km (235 miles) to the south of their forward positions.